 Jesus emphasizes to Peter that it is not because you have done these things that God rewards you.
 It is easy to think that is the case, but it is not really so.
-Jesus then talks about the inheritance they shall receive.
+Jesus then talks about the kingdom of heaven they shall receive - and it is an inheritance.
 It is nothing they have worked for or earned.